 Thinking about the next step in your relationship?
 Read 65 Questions to Ask Before You Get Married – it may give you a whole bunch of new things to talk about with your date!

-This post was written by David who works for an online dating company that reviews the top 10 dating websites and provides comparison features.
+This post was written by David who works for an online dating company.